theosanderson/Advanced_OT2/Raspbian_OT2/README.md

 ## Installing Raspbian on the OT2

 The OT2 is designed for a reliable user-friendly experience for relatively non-technical users.
 It therefore runs on a Raspberry Pi in a very locked down version of the Alpine Linux distribution.
-This is great if you just want to interact with it throught the OT app.
-But if you want to do much crazier things it can be difficult.
-It's hard to access the files on the filesystem, and most parts of the operating system will be deleted and reset whenever the machine is rebooted.
-You can't install "packages" as one is used to doing on Debian-based distributions.
+This is great if you just want to interact with it through the OT app.
+But if you want to do much crazier things it can be complex.
+It's hard to access the files on the filesystem, and most parts of the operating system will be reset whenever the machine is rebooted.
+You can't install "packages", as one typically does on Debian-based distributions.

 Luckily, since the OT software is open-source it's not too hard to install your own distribution of choice on the Raspberry Pi.
-Here are some instructions for doing that.
-Note that at the present time this will get you a machine that allows you to interact with the robot through Python with the OpenTrons API but does *not* allow you to use the OpenTrons app.
+Here are some instructions of what I did to achieve that.
+Note that at the present time this will get you a machine that allows you to interact with the robot through Python with the Opentrons API but does *not* allow you to use the Opentrons app.
 Thus it is definitely for advanced users only - although it should not be too hard to get the OT app working I think.

 ## Steps